harvard-nrg/dwiqc/README.md

 See documentation: https://dwiqc.readthedocs.io/en/latest/xnat.html#running-the-pipeline

-# Contributing

-Diffusion neuroimaging is a rapidly evolving field and we expect new experimental designs to be created that have not been incorporated into DWIQC.

 # Contributing to DWIQC

 First off, thanks for taking the time to contribute!
+Diffusion neuroimaging is a rapidly evolving field and we expect new experimental designs to be created that have not been incorporated into DWIQC.
+We expect contributions to be a helpful and necessary aspect of DWIQC.

 All types of contributions are encouraged and valued.
 See the [Table of Contents](#table-of-contents) for different ways to help and details about how this project handles them.
 Please make sure to read the relevant section before making your contribution.
 It will make it a lot easier for us maintainers and smooth out the experience for all involved.
 The community looks forward to your contributions. 🎉